-Airlines can offer some assistance, if alerted an advance to your specific needs.
+- Airlines can offer some assistance, if alerted in advance to your specific needs.

 The UK Community of people with Pompe disease includes many, many examples of long-distance travelling and studying overseas too.
 They are willing to talk to you and AGSD-UK can put you in touch with them.
 Contact us via the “Message us” form.

 Travel insurance is likely to be costly.
 There are some specialist companies that include people with Pompe disease.
 Whilst we cannot make specific recommendations, you could try one of the companies below.
 Many others are available.